 ⇒ Travel Supermarket has a free and easy fast comparison on car hire.

 Can you get a Train to Tintagel castle?

-Bodmin Parkway is the closest train station to Tintagel Castle and is roughly 15.5 miles away.
-If you are coming from London then you will need to take the train from Paddington to Penzance first.
+Bodmin Parkway is the closest train station to Tintagel Castle, if you are coming from London then you will need to from Paddington to Penzance first.
 Great Western Railway services these lines in Cornwall from London.

 From Bodmin Parkway you then catch a cab or take the public bus and change.
 You take the 75 bus to Wadebridge, then the 584 bus to Camelford before changing onto the 595 bus to the Tintagel Visitor Centre.

-The closest car park near Tintagel castle is Old Tintagel Country Club Car Park.
-Located only about 100 meters away from the ticket kiosk of Tintagel castle, under the Cornish bakery.
+I think the best spot for parking for visiting Tintagel castle is Old Tintagel Country Club Car Park.
+It is the closest car park to the castle and only 100 meters from the Tintagel ticket office and starting point.
 Please allow yourself 30 minutes to walk from the village car parks to the footbridge entrance for your allocated time slot.

-Postcode for Old Tintagel Country Club Car Park: Atlantic Rd, Tintagel PL34 0DD
+The address and postcode for the parking is Old Tintagel Country Club Car Park: Atlantic Rd, Tintagel PL34 0DD.

 ⇒ Here are some good suggestions for day backpacks for exploring, Tintagel all are reasonably priced.